growth Archives - CFO Centre Australia

 3. Book-keeping/basic accounting/ AP & AR – the Finance Department Staff

-Many business owners think the finance role is transactional in nature and so concentrate just on producing accurate accounting records.
+Many business owners think the finance role is transactional in nature, and so concentrate just on producing accurate accounting records.
 This is essential in itself, but not enough to manage and develop a growing business.
-When focusing on the CFO role specifically then, what are the key tasks of this role and what does the CFO bring that the other finance roles do not?
-Why would you need a CFO?
+When focusing on the CFO role specifically then, what are the key tasks of this role and what does the fractional CFO bring that the other finance roles do not?
+Why would you need a part-time or fractional CFO?

 I suggest the following four main areas of expertise and input: